Scridgeon/Running-Blog/content/post/the-journey-begins.md

 credit: Coco Mats 'N More - wayfair.com
 navigation: ''
 series: ''
-summary: This is my obligatory Hello World post as a geek but also why I'm here.
+excerpt: This is my obligatory Hello World post as a geek but also why I'm here.

 ---
 I've been a runner most of my life.
 It started when I was a child running with my father.
 I ran summer track in my pre-teen years and later joined the high school track and cross-country teams.
 Sure I've taken breaks over the years due to injury or life, but running is that constant I keep coming back to.